 The snow-loving Brettschneider has stated that he doesn’t plan on taking the trip himself anytime soon.
 If you’re looking to take the granddaddy-of-them-all road trip where you don’t have to worry about temperature extremes, consider the 70 degrees all-year-round road trip for an unforgettable experience.

 One of the best things about any road trip is the unexpected.
 You may not have realized a road trip like this existed.
 Warm weather trips where it’s not too hot are some of the most sought-after vacations on the planet no matter where you start or finish.

-Take advantage of this road trip with careful planning, considering Brettschneider’s route, and taking the time to explore the unexplored as you hit the road and discover North America with sunny weather every mile of the way.
+Take advantage of this road trip with careful planning.
+Consider Brettschneider’s route.
+Take the time to explore the unexplored as you hit the road.
+Discover North America with sunny weather every mile of the way.

 To learn more about Brettschneider’s trip, visit his blog and start planning your next epic adventure.

 Read More: Common Mistakes When Taking a Road Trip